software-students-spring2024/3-python-package-exercise-bestswe/README.md

 ### 8 Ball Predictions

-- Input = question for the 8 ball
+Input = question for the 8 ball

 Variations:

-If the input is too long, reject the question, the 8 ball doesn't want to think about it.
+- If the input is too long, reject the question, the 8 ball doesn't want to think about it.

-If too many questions are asked, the 8 ball needs a break.
+- If too many questions are asked, the 8 ball needs a break.

-### Affirmations based on mood
+### Mood-Based Affirmations

 Input = mood (i.e. happy or sad)

 Variations:

-Will give you a compliment / affirmation based on your mood
+- Will give you a compliment / affirmation based on your mood.

 ### Make Me Laugh